 Charleston Plantation: Middleton Place Tour

 General admission gives visitors access to the plantation stable yards and Middleton gardens, while the museum house tour is an additional fee.
 Keep in mind that the plantation has an award-winning restaurant and an Inn with 55 rooms on the property.
-I recommend allowing a minimum two hours to tour the house and gardens.
+Andre and I spent an entire day exploring the gardens and property, but I recommend allowing a minimum two hours to tour the house and gardens.

 Middleton Place Hours